CHAIUganda/MalariaTool/ReadME.md

 `python manage.py loaddata dhisdash/fixtures/dhisdash_new_data_sets.json`
 `python manage.py loaddata dhisdash/fixtures/dhisdash_new_category_option_combos.json`

+Make sure the 'downloads' folder is created before running the next 2 commands

 There are two commands to ensure that data is synced.

 To download: